Mould stains on walls: Mould stains and saltpetre on walls - causes, moisture and permanent solutions

 There are various approaches to removing mildew stains from walls:

-- Superficial treatment: In the case of light infestation, mildew stains can be treated with special mold removers.
+1. Superficial treatment: In the case of light infestation, mildew stains can be treated with special mold removers.
 However, this is only a temporary solution if the actual cause of the damp is not eliminated.
 Before remediation, measuring the moisture with a moisture meter is crucial in order to assess the level of moisture in the walls and plan suitable measures.
+Moisture measurement is particularly important to avoid potential structural damage or health problems caused by high moisture levels and to prevent mold growth.

 The right approach to refurbishment